Traumatic Brain Injuries

 Statute of Limitations for Brain Injury Cases

-Most personal injury cases settle before they ever reach the trial stage, but if settlement negotiations with the insurance company fall through, you’ll want to make sure there’s still time to file a lawsuit.
+Most personal injury cases settle before they ever reach the trial stage, but if settlement negotiations with the insurance company fall through, you’ll want to ensure there’s still time to file a lawsuit.
 If you don’t take legal action within the allotted time frame, you won’t be able to recover compensation through the courts, with a few exceptions.

 Failing to file a complaint within the statutory time period could also hurt your bargaining power with the insurance company.
 If the insurance adjuster knows that you can’t threaten to sue them, they might not feel compelled to offer a fair amount.